Buy-to-let Mortgages for Foreign Nationals on Tier 1, Tier 2, Spousal, Ancestry and Family Permit Visa’s

 - First-time buyers are acceptable.

-- Broad range of options for homeowners or experienced landlords.
+- A broad range of options for homeowners or experienced landlords.

 - Holidays lets and Air B&B potentially suitable.